Louisville Metro Police Department: Louisville Police Department

 Decentralization of the department began in 1974.
 Traffic and detective bureaus remained in the Headquarters Building at Seventh and Jefferson, while other units were placed at various districts.

 In 1982, the Louisville Board of Aldermen passed an ordinance allowing the mayor to remove the chief of police for specific reasons.
 The law was later amended to provide the mayor with the ability to both appoint and remove the chief, following the demotion of Chief Richard Dotson by Mayor Jerry Abramson in 1990.

-On March 2, 2002 Louisville Mayor David L. Armstrong fired Police Chief Gene Sherrard due to a banquet honoring officers for exceptional valor.
+On March 2, 2002, Louisville Mayor David L. Armstrong fired Police Chief Gene Sherrard due to a banquet honoring officers for exceptional valor.
 Two officers being honored for facing immediate danger were controversial as to what constituted immediate danger to these officers.
 The suspect in the case of these two officers, Desmond Rudolph, had left the house the officers went to through the back door and went to a stolen vehicle.
 Rudolph, who was unarmed, attempted to drive off, but there are conflicting statements as to if the car was operable or not.
 The view of the policemen involved was that the car was operable and, believing they may be struck by the vehicle, constituted a danger to their lives, while the opposing view is that the policemen did not follow proper police procedure by failing to secure the rear exit and that the car was inoperable and did not pose any danger to the officers.
 Rudolph was shot by the two officers 22 times and Rudolph died from his wounds.
 After the firing of the chief of police, many Louisville policemen marched in front of Louisville City Hall to protest the firing of Sherrard and demanded the resignation of Mayor Armstrong.

-In 2003 Robert C. White was appointed by Jerry Abramson as the first African-American chief of police in Louisville, KY.
+In 2003 Robert C. White was appointed by Jerry Abramson as the first African-American chief of police in Louisville.

 In 2019 LMPD concealed hundreds of thousands of records relating to child sexual abuse by its officers.
 In response to an inquiry by The Courier-Journal the department said it no longer held any records, when it fact it held at least 738,000 records which were later deleted.